 5. Go diving in some of the best scuba spots in the world

-Thresher sharks, hammerheads, whitetips, blacktips, turtles of all kinds, mantas, rays, scorpionfish, octopuses… In the Philippines, you can enjoy marine life that is difficult to see in other parts of the world with such good visibility.
-Not only that, other stars of diving in the Philippines are the shipwrecks.
-In Coron there are a lot of sunken ships from World War II that you can explore without much difficulty.
+Thresher sharks in Malapascua, hammerheads, whitetips, blacktips, turtles of all kinds, mantas, rays, scorpionfish, octopuses… In the Philippines, you can see marine life that is hard to find elsewhere, often with excellent visibility too.
+Not only that, shipwrecks are another highlight of diving in the Philippines.
+In Coron, there are plenty of World War II shipwrecks that you can explore without much difficulty.

-In the Philippines, there are diving spots for all types of divers.
-So, if you are a turtle lover and enjoy beautiful corals, we advise you to dive in Balicasag (Bohol), dive in Panglao, Apo Island, and Padre Burgos; if you like “big” animals, you have to dive in Malapascua, Apo Reef, and Ticao; if you dig the “weird” stuff or muck diving, don’t miss Anilao, Dauin (in Negros), the night pier in Padre Burgos, or the seabeds of Anda (Bohol); for incredible wrecks, your place is Coron.
-You have a good summary of the most impressive stuff in Best dives in the Philippines.
+In the Philippines, there are dive sites for all types of divers.
+So, if you love turtles and enjoy beautiful corals, we advise you to dive in Balicasag (Bohol), dive in Panglao, Apo Island, and Padre Burgos; if you’re into big marine life, you have to dive in Malapascua, Apo Reef, and Ticao; if you’re into the weird and wonderful or muck diving, don’t miss Anilao, Dauin (in Negros), the night pier in Padre Burgos, or the dive sites around Anda (Bohol); for incredible wrecks, Coron is the place for you.
+You’ll find a good overview of the most impressive sites in Best dive sites in the Philippines.

-In case obtaining your diving certification or Open Water Diver is among your goals for things to do in the Philippines, you will see that there are many very professional dive schools.
+If getting your diving certification or Open Water qualification is on your Philippines bucket list, you will see that there are many very professional dive schools.
 Our favorite places for this are Malapascua and Bohol.

-You can get more information in Diving course in Bohol: Open Water.
+You can get more information in Open Water diving course in Bohol.

 6. Snorkel with Nemo and his friends the turtles

-If you don’t like diving or simply can’t due to a medical issue, don’t worry, another thing you can do in the Philippines is snorkeling.
-As we advised in Backpack for the Philippines, bring your own mask and snorkel.
-This way you guarantee you’re always ready to enjoy marine life, plus, it’s much more hygienic.
+If you don’t like diving or simply can’t due to a medical issue, don’t worry, another great thing to do in the Philippines is snorkel.
+As we recommend in our Packing list for the Philippines, bring your own mask and snorkel.
+This way, you’ll always be ready to enjoy marine life, and it’s much more hygienic too.

 Some of the best places for snorkeling in the Philippines are Balicasag (Bohol), Apo Island, Moalboal, Port Barton, Siquijor, Coron, and El Nido.
-In the first 3, it is very likely that you will see a turtle or two.
+In the first three, you’re very likely to see a turtle or two.
 Remember: do not touch them and keep a safe distance so as not to stress them.

 Many travelers ask us which destinations we would choose to snorkel directly from the beach.
-In this case, we are clear: Moalboal, Siquijor, and Apo Island.
-From Malapascua you can also see reef sharks.
+In this case, our answer is clear: Moalboal, Siquijor, and Apo Island.
+In Malapascua, you can also see reef sharks.

 Something to do in the Philippines: snorkeling with turtles

-It never fails, the whale shark appears in all lists of things to do in the Philippines.
-Mind you, unfortunately, not in all of them do they say how to do it responsibly, in a way that doesn’t mean contributing to the disappearance of an endangered animal.
+It never fails: whale sharks appear on almost every list of things to do in the Philippines.
+Unfortunately, not all of them explain how to do it responsibly, without contributing to the decline of an endangered species.

-Whale sharks, butandings, or tiki tiki (as they are called in the Philippines), on their migratory journey around the world, pass through Philippine waters in search of food, which is mainly plankton.
-That implies that they usually are only in certain places in the country at certain times of the year.
+Whale sharks, known locally as butanding or tiki-tiki, pass through Philippine waters during their migration around the world in search of food, which is mainly plankton.
+That means they are usually only found in certain places in the country at certain times of the year.

 Swimming with a whale shark is a magical experience.
-Adults can measure up to 12 meters and they are not fish that attack people, as they are not aggressive and, as you have seen, they do not eat “meat”.
-Lamentably, there are places where they are being hurt a lot and in the Philippines that happens in Oslob, Cebu.
-In Swimming with the whale shark in the Philippines we tell you in detail, but, to summarize, there they feed the shark artificially, more than 1,000 tourists go every day, and they receive blows, kicks, cuts… A complete disaster.
+Adults can grow up to 12 meters in length, but they don’t attack people, as they are not aggressive and, as we mentioned, they do not eat “meat”.
+Sadly, there are places where these animals are badly harmed and in the Philippines that happens in Oslob, Cebu.
+In Swimming with whale sharks in the Philippines we tell you in detail, but, to summarize, the sharks are artificially fed there, more than 1,000 tourists visit every day, and they are hit, kicked, and injured… It’s a complete disaster.

-For all this, we ask you, please, if one of the things you want to do in the Philippines is to swim with the whale shark, do it in one of these 3 places in their corresponding season:
+For this reason, we ask you, please, if one of the things you want to do in the Philippines is to swim with the whale shark, do it in one of these 3 places during the right season:

 8. Practice surfing or kitesurfing

-Bali gets all the fame when it comes to talking about surfing in Southeast Asia, but in the Philippines, we have wonderful waves for those in love with this sport.
+Bali gets all the attention when it comes to talking about surfing in Southeast Asia, but in the Philippines, we have wonderful waves for anyone who loves the sport.
 If you want to surf in the Philippines, our advice is to head to Siargao.
-With its well-known wave Cloud 9, it has been attracting surfers from all over the world for years, but if you are a beginner or want to start, you will also find spots more suitable for you almost all along the island’s coast.
+With its well-known wave Cloud 9, it has been attracting surfers from all over the world for years, but if you are a beginner or want to give it a try, you’ll also find beginner-friendly spots along much of the island’s coast.

-If your passion is kitesurfing, in Siargao, Bantayan, Boracay (from December to March), Pagudpud (from November to April), Daet (from November to March), and Sibaltan (near El Nido) you will find good spots and places to rent equipment.
+If kitesurfing is your thing, in Siargao, Bantayan, Boracay (from December to March), Pagudpud (from November to April), Daet (from November to March), and Sibaltan (near El Nido) you will find good spots and places where you can rent equipment.

 Surfing in the Philippines